Easy Outdoor Activities for Toddlers: 8 Go-To Ideas

 - Colors – Search for an item of every color or see how many things you can find that are the same color.
 Take time to touch, smell, or listen to what you find.

-#2 Painting Trees
+#2 Painting Nature

 - Paint on logs, branches, pinecones, or pieces of tree bark.